The CMA Evolution Strategy: A Tutorial: Step-Size Control

 \section{Step-Size Control}

 The covariance matrix adaptation, discussed in the last section, does not explicitly control the ``overall scale'' of the distribution, the step-size.
 The covariance matrix adaptation increases or decreases the scale only \emph{in a single direction} for each selected step---or it decreases the scale by fading out old information by a given, non-adaptive factor.
-Less informally, we have two specific reasons to introduce a step-size control in addition to the adaptation rule \eqref{eqcov} for $\Cg$. \begin{enumerate} \item The \emph{optimal} overall step length cannot be well approximated by \eqref{eqcov}, in particular if $\mueff$ is chosen larger than one. \begin{einschub} For example, on $\fsphere(\ve{x})=\summ{i}{\N}x_i^2$, given $\Cg=\Id$ and $\lam\le\N$, the optimal step-size $\sig$ equals approximately $\mu\,{\sqrt{\fsphere(\ve{x})}}/{\N}$ with equal recombination weights \cite{Beyer:2001b,Rechenberg:1994} and $1.25\mueff{\sqrt{\fsphere(\ve{x})}}/{\N}$ with optimal recombination weights \cite{arnold2006weighted}.\kom{
+Less informally, we have two specific reasons to introduce a step-size control in addition to the adaptation rule \eqref{eqcov} for $\Cg$. \begin{enumerate} \item The \emph{optimal} overall step length cannot be well approximated by \eqref{eqcov}, in particular if $\mueff$ is chosen larger than one. \begin{einschub} For example, on $\fsphere(\ve{x})=\summ{i}{\N}x_i^2$, given $\Cg=\Id$ and $\lam\le\N$, the optimal step-size $\sig$ equals approximately $\mu\,{\sqrt{\fsphere(\ve{x})}}/{\N}$ with equal recombination weights \cite{Beyer:2001b,Rechenberg:1994} and $1.25\,\mueff{\sqrt{\fsphere(\ve{x})}}/{\N}$ with optimal recombination weights \cite{arnold2006weighted}.\footnote{ Because recombination then reduces the size of the realized step by a factor of $\sqrt{\mu}$ or $\sqrt{\mueff}$ (under random selection or in large dimension), the effective optimal steps are proportional to $\sqrt{\mu}$ or $1.25\sqrt{\mueff}$, respectively. }\kom{

 mueff = (sum |wi|)^2 / sum wi^2 = (sum |wi|)^2 / (lam * W_lam) mueff(Ei) = (sum |Ei|)^2 / sum Ei^2 = (sum |Ei|)^2 / (lam * W_lam) = (sum |Ei|)^2 / lam = (lam * 0.79)^2 / lam = 0.79^2 lam = 0.64 lam

 W_lam := mean wi^2 W_lam = (sum |wi|)^2 / (mueff * lam) \propto sum |wi| if sum |wi| = 1 then W_lam is tiny (W_lam = 1 / (mueff * lam)) if wi = Ei then W_lam = 1 and mueff = lam^2 0.798^2 / lam = lam * 0.798^2 = lam * 0.64 Arnold (wi=Ei): wi_opt* = Ei sigma_opt* = 1